Bills vs. Broncos prediction, odds, date: 2026 divisional round NFL picks by proven model

 The divisional round of the 2026 NFL playoffs kicks off with the Denver Broncos hosting the Buffalo Bills on Saturday.
 The Broncos (14-3) tied for the league's best record, won back-to-back games to close the regular season and earned a bye as the AFC's No. 1 seed.
 The Bills (12-5) have won six of their last seven contests, including a 27-24 road victory over Jacksonville in Sunday's Wild Card matchup.
 Buffalo is seeking its second straight AFC Title Game appearance, while Denver is hoping to reach the championship game for the first time since winning the Super Bowl 10 years ago.

 Kickoff is at 4:30 p.m.
 ET from Empower Field at Mile High in Denver.
 Buffalo prevailed 31-7, at home, when these teams last met in last year's Wild Card round.
-The latest Broncos vs. Bills odds from DraftKings Sportsbook list Buffalo as a 1.5-point favorite, while the over/under for total points is 46.5.
+The latest Broncos vs. Bills odds from DraftKings Sportsbook list Denver as a 1.5-point favorite, after Buffalo opened as 1.5-point favorites.
+The over/under for total points is 46.
 Before making any Bills vs. Broncos picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the divisional round of the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.